 What is faith?

-Faith is generally understood to be that act by which a person agrees with the statement of another.
+Faith is generally understood to be that act by which a person agrees or gives their assent to the statement of another.

 Is faith the same thing as trust?

 Not quite though the words are often used as synonyms.
 Trust is a more personal word used to refer to confidence in a person.
-It’s a commitment such as exists between a husband and wife.
+It’s a word used to describe the relationship of a husband and wife.
 Faith is usually associated with believing and is used in more intellectual contexts such as believing a certain teaching or philosophy to be true (or false).

 Doesn’t faith also mean believing something to be true even when we cannot prove it to be so?

 Yes, this is another way people understand the word; and in this sense, it is contrasted with knowledge.
-We believe or have faith that the bank in which we deposited our money will not fail tomorrow.
-We have no proof of this.
+We believe or have faith that the bank in which we deposited our money will not fail tomorrow even though we have no proof of this.
 On the other hand, we would not say that we believe that the three angles of a triangle add up to 180 since it is something that can be proven mathematically.
-Similarly, we would not say that we believe that water freezes at 32 degrees; it’s something we can prove to be true by running tests.
+Similarly, we would not say that we believe that water freezes at 32 degrees; it’s something we can prove by scientific tests.
 This does not mean, however, that faith believes in the absence of all evidence.

 What is the relationship between faith and evidence?